TomatenKuchenDEV/docs/docs/poll.md

 ---
 title: Polls
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Create polls on your server - also as normal member.
 ---

 ## Command {#commands}